 Peru is a somewhat small city located in the state of Illinois.
 With a population of 9,952 people and three constituent neighborhoods, Peru is the 218th largest community in Illinois.

-Peru is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Peru isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Peru are a mix of both white- and blue-collar jobs.
 Overall, Peru is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Peru who work in office and administrative support (14.03%), sales jobs (8.14%), and food service (7.92%).
+There are especially a lot of people living in Peru who work in office and administrative support (14.05%), food service (9.88%), and sales jobs (7.97%).

-The per capita income in Peru in 2010 was $27,220, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $108,880 for a family of four.
+The per capita income in Peru in 2010 was $25,816, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,264 for a family of four.
 However, Peru contains both very wealthy and poor people as well.

 The people who call Peru home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Peru residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Peru include Polish, Italian, Irish, and English.

 The most common language spoken in Peru is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and French.